Swansea City Centre: Swansea Market/Quadrant Centre vicinity

-Swansea Market, the Quadrant Shopping Centre and the St. David's Shopping Centre are situated in the middle of the city centre.
-The Quadrant Centre opened in the late 1970s and dominated by chain stores.
-It includes an adjacent multi-storey car park that opens directly into Debenhams on one floor.
-Swansea bus station is located on the western side of the centre, and Swansea Grand Theatre is next door to the station on Singleton Street.
-A Tesco superstore is located immediately south-east of the Quadrant.
+Swansea Market, the Quadrant Shopping Centre and the St. David's Shopping Centre are in the middle of the city centre.
+The Quadrant Centre opened in the late 1970s and is dominated by chain stores; it has a multi-storey car park that opens directly into Debenhams on one floor.
+Swansea bus station is on the western side of the centre, and Swansea Grand Theatre is next door to the station on Singleton Street.
+A Tesco superstore is immediately south-east of the Quadrant.

 High Street

 High Street was once the main shopping street in Swansea and formed the central axis of the shopping centre.
-It was completely destroyed in World War II.
-Leaving just a few buildings standing gutted including half of the now demolished Woolworth Building, the Elysium Cinema building, the New Castle Buildings and smaller stores to the northern end including the historical Bush Inn (demolished in 2013).
+It was completely destroyed in World War II, leaving just a few buildings standing gutted, including half of the now demolished Woolworth Building, the Elysium Cinema building, the New Castle Buildings and smaller stores to the northern end including the historic Bush Inn (demolished in 2013).
+The High Street has a large indoor arcade filled with small local businesses.